 Besides the old image you saw at the beginning of the article, Stream SEO went to almost 10 design transformations in the first years of being born.
 I was obviously focused on the wrong side of the business cause a new web design doesn’t matter without traffic, but I was happy changing and updating the theme and plugins every now and then several times per year.

-In 2014 I had this theme from StudioPress and after blogging for a couple years I was starting to get more traffic and also my list was over 1,000 subscribers, so every time I wrote something I had a few comments as you can see below:
+In 2014 I had this theme from StudioPress and after blogging for a couple of years I was starting to get more traffic and also my list was over 1,000 subscribers, so every time I wrote something I had a few comments as you can see below:

-Later I realized I should put a lot of focus on my list and my content and in 2016 I started using a red/black design with focus on getting email subscribers as you can see below:
+Later I realized I should put a lot of focus on my list and my content and in 2016 I started using a red/black design with a focus on getting email subscribers as you can see below:

 My list had over 6,000 subscribers by 2016 and every post I wrote (the best ones at least) had over 20 comments and growing.
 This was also the first time Stream SEO was making well over 4 figures per month on autopilot.